imisi-akande/Machine_Learning_API/README.md

 ## Machine learning API for automated detection of fake news with Django Rest Framework

 This sample project is a post-phase of applying Machine learning algorithms for detection of fake news.
-The Machine learning process involves data scraping from three different sources, data wrangling, data preparation, applying logistic regresion model for training our data sets and evaluation in a separate repo of have to do with users been able to create posts and also add comments.
+The Machine learning process involves data scraping from three different sources(NYT, Guardian, Kaggle), data wrangling, data preparation, applying logistic regresion model for training our data sets and evaluation; All in a separate repo.
 This project employ about 26000 data samples.
 The fakeness level takes categorical values of zeros and ones.
 0 for real news 1 for fake news.

 ## Dependencies